 git commit -m "Untrack node_modules"

-This removes the files from Git's tracking (without deleting them from your local filesystem) while respecting the new .gitignore going forward.
+That removes the files from Git's tracking, without touching them on your local filesystem, while respecting the new .gitignore from here on.

 Common Mistakes to Avoid

-Adding .gitignore after files are already committed.
-Set it up as early as possible in a new repository to avoid needing the untrack step later.
+Adding .gitignore after files are already committed forces you into the untrack step later.
+Set it up as early as you can in a new repository instead.

-Forgetting environment files.
-This is the single most damaging omission, since it risks leaking real credentials into your Git history.
+Forgetting environment files is the single most damaging thing to skip, since it risks leaking real credentials straight into your Git history.

-Copying an old project's .gitignore wholesale.
-Different projects need different patterns; review and adapt rather than blindly reusing.
+Copying an old project's .gitignore wholesale rarely fits.
+Different projects need different patterns, so review and adapt it rather than reusing it blindly.

 Key Terms

-- Untracking โ removing a file from Git's tracking using
+- Untracking: pulling a file out of Git's tracking with